cstubben/tidypubmed/README.md

 #  # … with 936 more rows
 ```

-List the authors and first affliation and then replace five or more
+List the authors and first affiliation and then replace five or more
 names with et al. The untidy author string is also included the in
 `pubmed_table` above.